tristanpoland/GimelStudio/README.md

 *This has been tested on Debian-based systems (Ubuntu, Linux Mint).
 Other distros may require extra configuration.*

 1. Make sure you have Python 3.9 installed on your system.
+2. Make sure brew is installed on your system: https://brew.sh _**(Remember to add brew to you path, it will give you two commands to run after you install it)**_
-2. Navigate to the root folder and in your terminal, run ``python3 build.py``.
+4. Navigate to the root folder and in your terminal, run ``python3 build.py``.
 This will begin a process to install all of the neccesary libraries and will give you the option to create a standalone executable or just run the code with Python.
+This process will take several minutes to complete depending on your machine.

 ## macOS

 1. Make sure you have Python 3.8 or 3.9 installed on your system.
+2. Make sure brew is installed on your system: https://brew.sh _**(Remember to add brew to you path, it will give you two commands to run after you install it)**_
-2. Navigate to the root folder and in your terminal, run ``python3 build.py``.
+3. Navigate to the root folder and in your terminal, run ``python3 build.py``.
 This will install all of the neccesary libraries and will give you the option to create a standalone executable or just run the code with Python.
+This process will take several minutes to complete depending on your machine.